TritonDataCenter/v8plus/README.md

 	util.inherits(MyObjectWrapper, events.EventEmitter);

 Then, in C code, you must arrange for libuv to call a C function in the context of the main event loop.
-How to do this depends on what type of asynchronous event you are waiting for; for example, the `uv_poll` mechanism will call you back in the appropriate context when a file descriptor becomes readable or writable.
-Because libuv is a C library, you can easily use these interfaces directly in your v8+ addon.
-Your libuv callback might then contain code looking something like this:
+The function `v8plus_method_call()` is safe to call from any thread: depending on the context in which it is invoked, it will either make the call directly or queue the call in the main event loop and block on a reply.
+Simply arrange to call back into your JavaScript object when you wish to post an event:

 	nvlist_t *eap;
 	nvlist_t *erp;